raykaryshyn/raykaryshyn/README.md

 ## 📝 Articles

+I'll occasionally write an article on Medium ([@raykaryshyn](https://medium.com/@raykaryshyn)) related to interesting projects I've worked on or things I've learned about.

 ### MITRE ATT&CK Inspired

 - [An Implementation of FakeTLS](https://medium.com/@raykaryshyn/an-implementation-of-faketls-85b94f496d72): How adversaries can disguise command and control activity with protocol impersonation.